-Myanmar has always been a special country within Southeast Asia that I have on my bucket list, as I have heard incredible tales and stories from people who have been there, about the stunning landscape, the pagodas and most importantly the kindness of the Myanmar people.
-And this year, I was lucky enough to get to visit it with Cez from ETramping.
+Myanmar has always been a special country within Southeast Asia that I have on my bucket list.
+I have heard incredible tales and stories from people who have been there, about the stunning landscape, the pagodas.
+Most importantly the kindness of the Myanmar people.
+And this year, I was lucky enough to get to visit Bagan in Myanmar with Cez from Etramping.

 Myanmar just opened up their country to foreigners last year, and the amount of external influence/ businesses are starting to spread across the country.

-Being my 1st trip to Myanmar, I would have to cover the 2 places that I always wanted to visit – Bagan for its hot air balloons scene and Inle for the surreal lake scene many who have been raved about.
+Being my 1st trip to Myanmar, I would have to cover the 2 places that I always wanted to visit.
+Firstly was Bagan for its hot air balloons scene and then 2nd, Inle for the surreal lake scene many who have been raved about.

-There are many ways you can get around to different parts of Myanmar – by flying with some of their local domestic carriers, or taking a bus/ train across the country.
+There are many ways you can get around to different parts of Myanmar.
+Either by flying with some of their local domestic carriers, or taking a bus/ train across the country.
 We opt for the more time saving and comfortable option of flying.

-Our route – we flew into Yangon from Chiang Mai via Myanmar’s very own full freight national airlines, Myanmar National Airlines, and had a very relaxing flight, perk up before touching down at Yangon in the evening.
-Yangon might be quite quiet in most parts of the city, but we did visit the local Hledan Market and ended with a lovely barbecue dinner at 19th street, before catching the flight the next morning into Bagan.
+Our route – we flew into Yangon from Chiang Mai via Myanmar’s very own full freight national airlines, Myanmar National Airlines.
+It a very relaxing flight, perk up before touching down at Yangon in the evening.
+Yangon might be quite quiet in most parts of the city, but we did visit the local Hledan Market.
+We ended the night with a lovely barbecue dinner at 19th street, before catching the flight the next morning into Bagan.
 We managed to grab a little snack at the cosy Myanmar National Airlines lounge ( me drinking the local Burmese chicken noodle soup and Cez as usual headed straight for the coffee.

-Myanmar National Airlines flies to more places in Myanmar than any other airlines, and they had daily flights from Yangon ( capital city) into Bagan or Inle.
+Myanmar National Airlines flies to more places in Myanmar than any other airlines.
+They had daily flights from Yangon ( capital city) into Bagan or Inle.
 I really enjoyed the inflight service, both the food and very warm smiles of the Burmese cabin crew.

 The airport to fly into for Bagan would be Nyaung Yu ( NYU) Airport.
 It is a small old school airport but was a really interesting experience and we were too excited and eager to explore the city.